US announces visa restrictions on Israel settlers attacking Palestinians

 Palestinians in the occupied West Bank have reported a sharp rise in violence from extremist Israeli settlers in recent months, as settlements expand under the right-wing government of Prime Minister Benjamin Netanyahu.

-The violence has surged since October 7, when Israel launched a full-scale war on the Gaza Strip in response to an attack by Hamas.
+The violence has surged since October 7, when Israel launched a full-scale war on the Gaza Strip in response to an attack by Hamas, which killed 1,200 people.

+President Joe Biden has staunchly supported Israel's war on Gaza, a military campaign by air, land and sea that has killed about 16,000 Palestinians, the majority of them civilians.

+Amid international calls for a ceasefire and condemnations over the high death toll, the Biden administration has in recent days stepped up calls for Israel to reduce civilian casualties as it expands its offensive into southern Gaza, where most of the enclave's residents were ordered to go.

-President Joe Biden and other senior officials from his administration have repeatedly called on Israel to do more to stop the violent attacks.
+Meanwhile, Mr Biden and other senior officials from his administration have repeatedly called on Israel to do more to stop the violent attacks in the West Bank.

 State Department spokesman Matthew Miller said that dozens of people are expected to be affected by the new policy.